The Empty Room Inside Loneliness

 Not enough.

 The news outside does not help.
-Every day the world behaves like a badly managed circus with nuclear weapons, artificial intelligence, elections, heat waves, billionaires, wars, markets, and men on television shouting as if shouting were evidence.
-Everyone is predicting the future.
+Every day the world behaves like a badly managed circus with artificial intelligence, elections, heat waves, billionaires, wars, markets, and men on television shouting as if shouting were evidence.
+Everyone predicts the future.
 Nobody can fix the present.
-Somewhere a machine is learning to write poems.
-Somewhere a child cannot get clean air.
-Somewhere a minister is explaining progress while a road collapses behind him.
-Meanwhile, in the southern fringe of Kolkata, a man is wondering whether loneliness has a bottom.

 It does.